-Your search for a school will begin with choosing between an international or a Dutch school, each of which have their own advantages.
-If you are planning to stay in the Netherlands for a short period, or if you plan to move on to another foreign country following your stay, an international school may provide your child with a sense of continuity.
+Your search for a school will begin with choosing between an international or a Dutch school, both of which have their advantages.
+If you plan to stay in the Netherlands for a short period or move to another foreign country in the future, an international school may provide your child with a sense of continuity.
 If you would like your child to experience the local culture and pick up the language, you may prefer a Dutch school.

 Another important factor to consider is the difference in cost.
 Most Dutch schools are funded by the government.
-Parents pay a small contribution (between €50 and €800 per year) with which the schools pay for some extra things.
-For international schools, a few are partly subsidised by the Dutch government, or by the country they are linked to, and the fees average €4,500 per annum.
+Parents will pay a small contribution, between €50 and €800 per year.
+A few international schools are partly subsidised by the Dutch government, or by the country they are linked to, and the fees average €4,500 per annum.
 For a private international school, however, you pay at least €12,000 a year.

 Children aged 6 and older are usually required to follow a Dutch immersion programme first.
 This takes about one year, after which they can continue their education with children of the same age at a regular school.
 There is also an immersion program at secondary level for children aged 12-18, after which the pupils can move into a regular secondary school.
 Taking this route can be challenging, and children often ‘lose’ a year.
 In this case it is often easier for your child to go to an international secondary school instead.

-In order to find a Dutch primary or secondary school, the website of your municipality is probably a good place to start.
-Unfortunately, these websites are likely to be in Dutch only.
+The website of your municipality is a good place to start, but these websites are likely to be in Dutch only.
 Nonetheless, they will provide you with a list of schools in the region.
-Please find below a list of words that will be useful in your school search.
+Please find here a glossary of Dutch words that will be useful in your school search.

 The 'Guide to Choosing a School 2020' provides a lot of detailed information about the options for primary education in Leiden.
 Visit the schools you are interested in on an ‘information morning’ (informatie-ochtend).
 Ask lots of questions, for example how much experience they have in teaching non-Dutch children.
 See also the extensive 'Checklist Basisschool'.